-What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's answer booklet.
-Check that pupils don't have mobile phones or other disruptive items.
-Check that pupils don't have any materials or equipment that may give them extra help.
-Ensure that each pupil has a copy of the reading prompt and answer booklet.
+What to do at the start of the test Check seating is appropriately spaced and that no pupil can see another pupil's answer booklet.
+Check pupils do not have mobile phones or other disruptive items.
+Check pupils do not have any materials or equipment that may give them extra help.
+Ensure each pupil has a copy of the reading prompt and answer booklet.
 How to introduce the test It is recommended that you spend at least 5 minutes introducing each section of the paper to the pupils.
 The paper contains practice pages to familiarise pupils with each text and to introduce the format of the questions.
 These are designed to be read to pupils by the test administrator.
 The practice pages at the beginning of each section also provide the opportunity to discuss setting and characters in the case of fiction, and content and context in the case of non-fiction.
 Test administrators will need to plan time to go through the practice pages with pupils at specific intervals throughout the time spent on the paper.
 You should use these instructions to introduce the English reading test.
 The wording of these instructions can be adapted, provided the meaning is retained.
 This is the English reading test: Paper 1.
 The test will take around 30 minutes.
 We are going to spend some time going through the practice page for the first text in the booklet together.
 When we have done that, you'll need to answer the questions quietly on your own.
 Try to answer as many questions as you can.
 If you can't answer a question, you should move on to the next one and come back to it later on if you have time.
 If you want to change an answer, you should rub it out or put a line through the answer you don't want to be marked.
 When you have answered the questions for the first text, you should check your work carefully and then put your pen or pencil down.
 Then we'll go through the practice page for the second text.
-There will be different types of question to answer, including: writing an answer on a line putting a tick in a box next to the answer you think is correct putting ticks in a table to show if an answer is true or false. for me/someone to come over to you.
-Remember, I/we can't help you answer any of the test questions or read any of the words to you after the practice page.
-Do you have any questions?
-Now, write your name on the front of the booklet.
+There will be different types of question to answer, including: writing an answer on a line putting a tick in a box next to the answer you think is correct putting ticks in a table to show if an answer is true or false If you have any questions during the test, put your hand up and wait for someone to come over to you.
+Remember, we can't help you answer any of the test questions or r

-Instructions for reading text 1: My Big Brother JJ
+Instructions for reading text 1: Lucky Duck